tollmanz/wordpress-development-course/lectures/05-some-wordpress-apis.md

 * WordPress uses an "enqueues" system for adding JS and CSS to a page.
 * The enqueue system allows a developer to declare dependencies and use JS/CSS that is included with WordPress.
-* Not using the enqueues system can cause plugin conflicts that can break a site
+* Not using the enqueues system can cause plugin conflicts that can break a site.
+	* e.g., Loading jQuery twice will cause JS errors
+	* e.g., Loading scripts out of order will cause JS errors

 ### wp_enqueue_script()